MichaelCurrin/rust-project-template/docs/installation.md

 ## Install project dependencies

 You can skip this step - crates will be installed when they need to be run.

 ```sh
 $ make install
 ```

+Warning - this runs the `cargo build` step which actually builds the application.
+So you might have issues installing dependencies if the application is not in a working state.

 You may continue to the [Usage](usage.md) doc or continue here.